-Above all, two far-sighted men created the basis.
-The first was Pierre Le Roy de Boiseaumarié (1890-1967), the owner of the Château Fortia On the southern Rhône in the 1920s defined an area that was responsible for 10 (later 13) grape varieties and the wine due to the prevailing there climate and of soil type was particularly well suited.
-After much effort, in 1929 there was finally a definition of borders, but only in 1935 was the area below Châteauneuf-du-Pape classified.
-This was also a decisive impulse for the term terroir, The second proponent was the Agriculture Professor Joseph Capus (1867-1947).
-This took the cheese scandal as an opportunity to denounce the usual procedure in Bordeaux to produce wine from any grapes and in any method.
-Under its influence 1927 the law became defaults for the winemaking extended.
-It defined, inter alia, that only those grape varieties could be used, which are sacred by loyal, old imported, local custom.
-Thus, Capus pointed the right way and is therefore also the godfather of the Appellationsgesetzes, which is still called "la loi capus" today.
+The basis was created primarily by two farsighted men.
+The first was Pierre Le Roy de Boiseaumarié (1890-1967), who, as the owner of the Château Fortia on the southern Rhone in the 1920s defined an area for 10 (later 13) grape varieties and wine due to the prevailing there climate and the soil type was particularly well suited.
+After long efforts, the borders were finally laid down in 1929, but it wasn't until 1935 that the area became under Châteauneuf-du-Pape classified.
+This was also a decisive impulse for the term terroir, The second proponent was the agricultural professor Joseph Capus (1867-1947).
+This took the cheese scandal as an occasion to denounce the procedure customary in Bordeaux, to produce wine from any grapes and in any method.
+Under his influence, the law in 1927 laid down guidelines for the winemaking extended.
+Among other things, it defined that only those grape varieties that were sanctified by loyal, old-established, local custom should be used.
+Capus thus pointed the right way and is therefore considered the godfather of the Appellationsgesetz, which is still referred to as “la loi capus” today.

-In it were gradually approved methods pruning, maximum earnings, Ripeness of grapes and vinification methods added in the cellar.
-In 1935, initiatives of Capus and Boiseaumarié led to the creation of the "Comité National des Appellations d'Origine".
-This was the precursor of INAO, which was founded after the Second World War.
-Since then, it has been the regulatory and...
+Gradually, the permissible methods were considered pruning, maximum earnings, Degree of ripeness of the grapes and vinification methods added in the cellar.
+Initiated by Capus and Boiseaumarié in 1935, the “Comité National des Appellations d'Origine” was founded.
+This was the forerunner of the INAO that was founded after World War II.
+Since then,...